baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/factors-multiples/intro.md

 ---

-By learning about factors and multiples, students can better understand how numbers relate to each other.
+By learning about factors and multiples, you can better understand how numbers relate to each other.
 This understanding will help in more advanced areas of math like fractions, algebra, and number theory.

 ---